5 Tips to Stay Safe This Summer

 2. Wear Ya Lifejacket!

 Lifejackets are a crucial piece of safety equipment.
 Make sure you have enough properly fitting lifejackets on board for everyone, and ensure that they are easily accessible.
-Remember that enclosed waters and open waters will likely require you to be wearing a different level lifejacket, so plan according to your area of operation.
+Remember that open and enclosed waters require you to be wearing a different level lifejacket (and carrying varying levels and types for equipment), so plan according to your area of operation.
 Encourage all passengers to wear their lifejackets at all times, especially if you encounter rough waters, unexpected waves, or while participating in water sports activities.
 It’s a simple step that can save lives.

 3. Stay Hydrated and Protect Against the Sun